 How to Become a UI Developer in 5 Steps

 It sure does seem like a lot to take on, but learning anything is about formulating a plan and seeing it through.
 It helps that the path to becoming a UI developer is a linear one.
-That’s not to say it isn’t tough,but if a new career is what you’re after, you’ll no doubt find it at the end of these 5 steps:
+That’s not to say it isn’t tough, but if a job as a UI developer is what you’re after, you’ll no doubt find it at the end of these 5 steps:

 Step 1: Choose How to Learn UI Development